-Yasuyuki (Yas) Motoyama is an Assistant Professor at the City and Regional Planning of the Knowlton School.
+Yasuyuki (Yas) Motoyama is an Associate Professor at the City and Regional Planning of the Knowlton School.
 He conducts research about regional economic development and urban vibrancy through innovation and entrepreneurship.

-He is the author of two books and twenty one journal articles in economic development, geography, regional science, and business journals.
+He is the author of two books and thirty journal articles in economic development, geography, regional science, and business journals.

-Motoyama has presented at numerous conferences in Japan, Germany and the UK.
-In the U.S., he has presented, for instance, at the Seattle Economic Development Commission, Committee on California State Assembly, National Governors Association, Council of State Governments, Harvard Business School, World Bank and Federal Reserve Bank of St. Louis.
+Motoyama has presented at numerous conferences in Japan, Mexico, Germany, and the UK.
+In the U.S., he has presented, for instance, at the Seattle Economic Development Commission, Committee on California State Assembly, National Governors Association, Council of State Governments, Harvard Business School, World Bank, Federal Reserve Bank of St. Louis, and City of Columbus.